NEW HAMPSHIRE HOMESCHOOLING COALITION

 The New Hampshire Homeschooling Coalition is structured to provide democratic and pluralistic participation.
 Membership in the homeschooling group is open to any individual.

 The votes of Members shall be secret and anonymous.
-The votes of Representatives in their Representative capacity shall be open and acknowledged.
+The votes of Representatives and Officers in their governing capacity shall be open and acknowledged.

 An amendment to the constitution may be proposed to the membership by an affirmative vote of two-thirds of the Representatives at any regularly scheduled meeting, provided the proposal shall have been presented in writing to each member of the board at least ten days prior to the meeting.
 The amendment shall be adopted if approved by a three-fourths vote of the membership.